 Standard search

 The Standard tab provides a simple form for searching indexed fieldsClosed An index is a database table designed to speed up the search of a frequently queried field (it only contains values from the field and the id number of records in which that value appears).
-The Standard search tab only searches indexed fields.
+The quick search option in the Result set View toolbar and the Standard search tab only search indexed fields.
 Non-indexed fields can be searched in an Advanced search, but these searches are slower as the search engine checks the full contents of each record for the search value. in a data source.
 The tab contains a series of access points: these typically comprise a label (naming the field / fields to be searched) and a search field in which you specify a value that will be searched for.
 An access point is a user-friendly way to search an often used field (e.g. Record Number) or combination of fields (e.g. Simple search), or to execute a search statement (called a fixed queryClosed A fixed query is an access point on the Standard search tab (an access point is a user-friendly way to search across one or more fields).
 Although it can look like any other access point that queries a single field (e.g. Record number), a fixed query is a complete search statement that can query multiple fields.
 A label will indicate the scope of the query (e.g. Issued and overdue).
 Two types of fixed query access point can be added to the Standard search tab: one requires no search value (it is activated by ticking a checkbox in Collections 1.16 onwards or entering an asterisk in the search field in earlier versions); the other requires some value to be entered in the search field.).
 Enter a search value in one or more search fields, take advantage of search operators to control how a search term is treated in a field (equals, does not equal, contains, etc.); as well as Boolean operators (AND, OR) to determine whether a record has to meet all requirements specified to be returned by the search:

 Standard search tab